SebaHirsch/SebaHirsch/README.md

 ## 🚀 About Me

-- Passionate Product Manager based in Madrid.
+- Passionate about sports and team-building dynamics
+- Keen on entrepreneurship and product management
-- Thrive on bringing innovative ideas to life and optimizing processes for better efficiency.
+- Bringing innovative ideas to life and optimizing processes for better efficiency

 ## 📊 Skills